apache/jackrabbit-oak/oak-run/README.md

     --port 27101           - MongoDB port
-    --db <name>            - MongoDB database (default is a generated name) --clusterIds           - Cluster Ids for the Mongo setup: a comma separated list of integers --base <file>          - Tar and H2: Path to the base file --mmap <64bit?>        - TarMK memory mapping (the default on 64 bit JVMs)
+    --db <name>            - MongoDB database (default is a generated name) --clusterIds           - Cluster Ids for the Mongo setup: a comma separated list of integers --base <file>          - Tar: Path to the base file --mmap <64bit?>        - TarMK memory mapping (the default on 64 bit JVMs)

 Examples: